tommyjakobsen/openshift-azure/README.md

 ### Prerequisites
 Virtualbox.
-Minishift from Red Hat Developer portal (CDK)
+Minishift from Red Hat Developer portal (CDK).
 You need to setup Azure Open Service Broker prior to deploying or to make this application work.
 Details: https://github.com/Azure/open-service-broker-azure